forestgrape/coronavirus/virion_viability.md

 * [Morris et al](#morris)

-## Decay Rate
+## Decay Mechanisms
 [**in work**]

-### Measuring Infectious Virions
-To measure infectious viruses cell culture experiments are necessary.
-The methods detecting building blocks of viruses (PCR and antigen tests) yield positive regardless whether the virions are intact and infectious (page [diagnosis and viral load](./diagnosis_and_viral_load.md)).

-### Exponential Decay
-When each member of a collection has some time independent chance to replicate or decay during a certain time span independent of the other members, the whole collection growths or decays exponentially.
-Examples:
-* The decay of radioactive material is exponential since each atom has some probability to decay during a fixed time span.
-* Change of prevalence of a disease in a homogenous  or at least time homogenous population (time homogenous is approximately true for SARS-2 strains at low numbers of infected throughout the population structure/groups).

-### Virion Decay
-In most circumstances virions decay independently of each other with a fixed probability during a given time span.
-Therefore the decay is exponential:
-N(t) = k^t * N(0)  // N(t) = viability count at time t; k = decay factor; N(0) initial viability count i.e. at time 0

-### Decay Rate
-Common measures for the rate of an exponential decay are:
-> Halflife time == log2 reduction time == half of the collection is intact == time to get a 50 % reduction

-> Tenth-life time == log10 reduction time == a tenth of the collection is intact == time to get a 90% reduction

-log2-reduction-time = log10(2) * log10-reduction-time

-## Decay Factors
-[**in work**]
-A decay factor can directly damage virions (e.g. UV light directly destroys RNA) or a factor can just modify the the decay rate of another mechanism.
-Often many factors interplay to yield the overall decay rate.

-> ##### Direct Effects
-> Direct effects denote the direct damage of a factor.

-> ##### Modifying Effects
-> Modifying effects alternate rate of other decay mechanisms.

-On this page, factor induced decay and self decay are distinguished:

-> ##### Factor Induced Decay
-> Factor induced decay is induced by external factors such as UV light or chemicals.
-Thus this decay mechanisms only occur if the factors are present.

-> ##### Self Decay
-> The self decay depends only on the [internal state](#internal-state) of the virion and not on external factors are necessary.
-Temperature modifies and enables self decay mechanisms though.
+The virions decay depends on the internal state of the virion (such as the proteins, the RNA and the envelope) and extern factors (such as UV light).

+### Internal States

 > ##### Internal State
 > The internal state denotes the physical and chemical characterization of a virion; namely the temperature, pH value and the building blocks (RNA, proteins, envelope) and possible other substances.

 The internal state characteristics can be constant or variable throughout the life span of a virion:
-- Constant:
+- Constant throughout lifespan
   - Proteins (virion encoded proteins and some host acquired proteins)
   - host cell acquired substances e.g. fatty acids, lipid envelope
   - RNA genome (can point mutate).
-- Variable:
+- Variable throughout lifespan
   - Temperature
   - pH value
   - biochemicals able to pass the envelope

-### Temperature
+### Extern Decay Factors
-[**in work, to check/confirm and cite**]
-The temperature denotes the average kinetic energy of the atoms a substance consists of.
-Temperature changes have enabling effects on mechanisms i.e.enable a certain mechanism or modifying effects i.e. change the speed of a mechanism.
-1. Higher temperatures enable and increase the probability of reactions upon collision due to higher kinetic energies of the atoms.
-  => higher temperature increase the speed of nearly all decay mechanisms and for some decay mechanisms high temperatures are needed that they occur (with a relevant probability).
-2. Higher temperatures increase the number of collisions (faster movement).
-  => higher temperatures increase the speed of decay mechanisms requiring collisions.
-3. Temperature influences the rates of [evaporation and condensation](#evaporation-and-condensation) at air-liquid interfaces.
-  => Evaporation shrinks droplet and can increase the concentration of biochemicals or dry them out.
-Condensation growths droplets and reduce the concentration of biochemicals, which can induce [osmotic pressures](#osmotic-pressure).

-### PH Values
-[in work]
-pH value alter the speed of other decay mechanism. pH values below 3 or above 10 cause virion decay on their own.
+A virion can decay through by being exposed to a decay factor which directly damage virions (e.g. UV light directly destroys RNA) or a factor can just modify the the decay rate of another mechanism.
+Often many factors interplay to yield the overall decay rate.

-### Evaporation and Condensation
+### Extrinsic and Intrinsic Decay
-Evaporation and condensation affect the concentration of chemical and biological substances.
-Which can result in [osmotic pressure](#osmotic-pressure) and concentration changes of [biochemicals](#biochemicals).

-### Osmotic Pressure
-Droplets of any size in the air or on surfaces are subject to evaporation and condensation.
-The induced concentration changes of salts and proteins yield osmotic forces.
+Virions decay on their own without the presence of extern factors.
+But  an extern factors such as UV light can induce a much faster decay such that the self decay becomes irrelevant.

+> ##### Extern Induced Decay
+> Extern induced/extrinsic decay is induced by external factors such as UV light or chemicals.
+Thus this decay mechanisms only occur if the factors are present.

+> ##### Self Decay
+> The self/intrinsic decay depends only on the [internal state](#internal-state) of the virion and not on external factors are necessary.
+Temperature is both an internal state and extern factor.

+## Decay Factors

+> ###### Decay Factor
+> A _decay factor_ is anything that directly induces or modifies the decay of virions.

 ### UV Light
 [in work]
-The UV part of sun light destroys RNA.
-Even stable DNA in the inner layer of the skin, protected by outer layer of the skin which contains light absorbing melanin (the more light absorbing melanin the less sunlight reaches the inner layer of the skin), a cell membrane and inside the cell nucleus takes damage from exposure to UV. => RNA decay
+The UV part of sun light renders RNA unreadable => RNA decay

 ### Biochemicals